AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 //    4 / 1 / 2017 7:09:00 AM: Warning, 9
 ```

-The SdsStreamViewMap shows that the source, floating point Measurement is converted to the target, integer Measurement.
+The SdsStreamViewMap shows that the source `Measurement` floating point is converted to integer in the target.

-When neither the field name nor field type and location match, SDS does not determine mapping.
+When neither the field name nor the field type or location matches, SDS does not determine mapping.
 The source is eliminated and target is added and assigned the default value.
 ```csharp
 public class Simple3